elastic-rs/elastic/README.md

 Provides code generation for the Elasticsearch REST API from the official [spec](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec) and generic helpers for rust source and integration tests.
 The goal is to keep this package fairly agnostic, so the same `ast` can be used to generate other kinds of output.

 Right now, it's used by `elastic_hyper` to build the client, but could also be used to generate other implementations.

+## Alternatives

+If you'd like to use a strongly-typed Query DSL builder see [`rs-es`](https://github.com/benashford/rs-es).
+This client does the hard work of providing an idiomatic Rust API for interacting with Elasticsearch.